JoelCCodes/hosted-mcp-servers/README.md

 1. Navigate to Settings > Profile
 2. Locate the "Integrations" section
 3. Click "Add more"
-4. Add your integration's remote MCP server URL
+4. Add your integration's Hosted MCP server URL
 5. Finish configuring your integration by clicking "Add"

-Full instructions can be found [here](https://support.anthropic.com/en/articles/11175166-about-custom-integrations-using-remote-mcp).
+Full instructions can be found [here](https://support.anthropic.com/en/articles/11175166-about-custom-integrations-using-Hosted-mcp).

 ### ChatGPT

 #### Custom Connectors

-OpenAI's support for remote MCP is currently in beta.
+OpenAI's support for Hosted MCP is currently in beta.
 It's integrated into the Deep Research function.

 Full instructions can be found [here](https://help.openai.com/en/articles/11487775-connectors-in-chatgpt#h_d2a53d4230).